Is Google Analytics Legal in Denmark? Cookie Consent, 84% Non-Compliant, and What's Coming

 The ruling explicitly covered both Universal Analytics and GA4.
 Datatilsynet evaluated GA4's privacy settings released in summer 2022 and found them insufficient.
 Even though GA4 uses IP addresses only to determine location and then discards them, there's still a direct connection to American servers before discarding occurs.
 US authorities could access the data during that window.

 The only approved supplementary measure: a reverse proxy server that strips all identifying data before it reaches Google.
 Dansk Erhverv (the Danish Chamber of Commerce) estimated that at least 8 out of 10 Danish companies used GA at the time.
+Which means the ruling touched nearly every business in the country.
 Their digital commerce director Carsten Rose Lundberg called the proxy approach "cost-heavy" and warned it produces "a worse end product."

 Then came the Data Privacy Framework.
 In July 2023, the European Commission adopted the EU-US Data Privacy Framework (DPF).
 Google certified.
 The specific transfer problem that Datatilsynet flagged was technically resolved.

-But Datatilsynet's response was not "Google Analytics is legal again."
-Their July 31, 2023 statement pushed back: Datatilsynet "has not taken a position on whether Google Analytics is lawful" and stressed that organizations must still satisfy every other GDPR requirement.
+But Datatilsynet's response wasn't "Google Analytics is legal again."
+Their July 31, 2023 statement accepted that transfers to DPF-certified companies, Google included, are lawful again.
+But it pushed back on the conclusion everyone wanted to draw: Datatilsynet "has not taken a position on whether Google Analytics is lawful" and stressed that organizations must still satisfy every other GDPR requirement.
 Legal basis for processing (consent).
 Data processor agreements.
 Data subject rights.
 Transparency.
-The 2022 ruling was never withdrawn.
+In plain English: the transfer objection fell, the tool never got a clean bill of health.

 Google Analytics legal status in Denmark: timeline